 Modern Foreign Language (MFL) The majority of students will also continue to study French or Spanish to GCSE Level.
-They will also have the choice to select a second GCSE Language (Spanish or French) ab-initio (from scratch).
+They will also have the choice to select a second GCSE Language (Spanish or French) if they have prior experience of this language.